Lucky-Kashyap/Namaste-React/readme.md

 # Inception 01:

+- React is a library
+- Inject React & use it
+- This is the bueuty of library
+- React can only work in navbar,sidebar
+- React can work on what ever you make the root inside work react

+- React work in small portion of app

 - Write first react hello world program
 - Using react CDN we have create 'hello world' program